Every year, predictions circulate about the big trends that will change the game for SaaS companies.

 The more we learn, the more we understand that none of our well-thought strategies really matter if they don’t engage and motivate customers.

-Our customers have more options than ever.
+Our customers have more options than ever and it’s important to listen to the voice of the customer.
 If they’re not pleased with their experience, they can leave.
 This means that no matter what year it is, it’s always going to be the year of the customer.
 The companies that grow will be those that understand and act on this.

 One of the best ways to build customer-focused strategies this year is to invest in a Voice of Customer (VoC) program.
 VoC programs break down silos across organizations and centralize customer feedback so that all departments have full visibility into the customer experience — and can align on actions that address issues or opportunities.

-A VoC program isn’t your silver bullet, but it will position your team to deliver on customer wants and needs more quickly.
+A VoC program isn’t your silver bullet, but it will position your team to deliver on customer wants and needs more quickly and help you improve the overall customer experience

 First, let’s dive into a few specifics of churn rates across the B2B SaaS industry.
 According to Recurly Research, the median monthly churn rate in 2018 for B2B SaaS companies was 4.67%.